What is a hydrographic station ?

 Support Infrastructure

-A stable power supply, like solar panels, is crucial.
-The station also needs housing to protect instruments from weather and damage.
-Access roads help with maintenance, calibration, and data retrieval.
+A stable power supply, such as solar panels, is very important.
+The station also needs shelter to protect instruments from weather and damage.
+Access roads make it easier to maintain, calibrate, and retrieve data.

 Functions of a Hydrologic Station